pedaars/test/README.md

 ## Coding Test

-CoInvestor has a demo API available at http://demo.api.coinvestor.co.uk that you can use to get basic platform data.
+CoInvestor has a demo API available at http://demo.api.coinvestor.co.uk which  you can use to get basic platform data.

 As an example, http://demo.api.coinvestor.co.uk/sponsor returns a list of fund managers that all have profiles on the platform.
 You can see an example of this on our [Live Site](https://www.coinvestor.co.uk/managers).